RIAPS/app.IMCP/README.md

 Once the relays, generators, and battery inverters have values displayed in the GUI the application is ready for user inputs.
 1. The first input is to click the `Energize` toggle.
 This sends a command to turn on the generators and inverters and will cause the values to change at the relays, generators, and battery inverters.
 The approximate P values in each state are shown in the table below.
 1. The second input is to click the `SEND REGULATION UPDATE` button.
 This sets the target value for the power across PCC1 PCC2 and PCC3.
 1. Click the `Active Control` toggle.
-This causes the app to switch to active control and it will gradually update the values until the relays all have a P value of 400.
+This causes the app to switch to active control, and it will gradually update the values until the relays all have a P value of 400.

 |       | initial | Energized | Active Control |
 |-------|---------|-----------|----------------|